The Inward Investment and International Taxation Review: Spain

 Conversely, if net financial cost is below 30 per cent of operating profit (e.g., capacity excess) that excess of capacity may be carried forward to deduct more financial cost in the following five years.

-The above limitations do not apply when: (1) net financial cost does not exceed €1 million; (2) the entities are incorporated under the legal from of insurance or financial entities; or (3) in case of entities belonging to a tax unit or tax consolidation group, all the above calculations (net financial cost, operating profit, etc.) would be referred to the whole group.
+The above limitation (30 per cent of the operating profit) does not apply when: (1) net financial cost does not exceed €1 million; (2) the borrower is either an insurance or financial entity; or (3) in case of entities belonging to a tax unit or tax consolidation group, all the above calculations (net financial cost, operating profit, etc.) would be referred to the whole tax group.